-In June, Auckland Council formed a Political Working Group to review Arts, Social, Sports and Community Institutions, particularly three pieces of legislation covering the Auckland Regional Amenities Funding Act, the Auckland War Memorial Museum Act, and the Museum of Transport and Technology Act.
+In June, Auckland Council formed a Political Working Group to review Arts, Social, Sports & Community Institutions, and in particular, three pieces of legislation that cover the Auckland Regional Amenities Funding Act, the Auckland War Memorial Museum, and the Museum of Transport and Technology.

 The Funding Board is keen to assist and play its role in the review of the sector.
-The board supports any improvement to the legislation that reduces the workload on the Amenities and Auckland Council but that also retains certainty of income for the Amenities.
-One example could be, a change to multiyear funding agreements.
+The board is supportive of any improvement to the legislation that reduces the workload on the Amenities and Auckland Council but that retains certainty of income for the Amenities.
+One example could be a change to multi-year funding agreements.

-It is also important for the Amenities to retain their independence from Auckland Council so that their alternative funding streams are not compromised.
+It is also important for the Amenities to retain their independence from Auckland Council so that their other funding streams are not compromised.

-We look forward to a year of progress and resilience, where the Amenities continue to serve Auckland with unwavering commitment.
+We look forward to a year of progress and resilience, where the amenities continue to serve Auckland with unwavering commitment.